 You will drive your own dog team.
 One person per sled.
 Your dog team will consist of 3-6 dogs, depending on your weight.
 You will not be able to ride at any point.
 We have a 1:3 guide/client ratio.
 Your guide will be in the lead, keeping a close eye on the trail ahead and also on every person, dog, and line behind them.
 You are responsible for keeping your sled on the trail and maintaining the speed the guide sets.
-As you grow more comfortable with sledding, you will start to be able to identify other variables, which will be helpful to your guide, but don’t concern yourself with anything other than keeping your speed constant and your main line tight.
-If this doesn’t make sense, don't worry, it will!
+As you grow more comfortable with sledding, you will start to be able to identify other variables, which will be helpful to your guide, but don’t concern yourself with anything at first other than maintaining your balance and keeping your speed constant.

 We are usually on the trail for 6-8 hours, including lunch.
-Variables are mileage & stoppage time.
+Variables are mileage, trail conditions & stoppage time.
 Weather permitting, we will return to town late in the evening of the last day of your trip.

-Our focus is on providing dog sled adventures that are challenging, but empowering.
+Our focus is on providing dog sled adventures that are challenging but empowering.
 We are not interested in having clients suffer or feel exhausted at the end of the day.
 You should be the type of tired that comes with a good long day outside; one that will give you a good sleep, but not drain you so much you cannot walk about camp or stay up to watch the aurora.
 Each trip differs in difficulty — check the itinerary for details.
 In general, we mush on established trails.
 No jumble ice.
 Anticipate glare ice on any trip.
-Sometimes we will need to walk in deep snow to collect firewood, etc. The dog sled is never so heavy the dogs cannot pull it up a hill themselves, although they often appreciate and sometimes need a little help (in the form of pedaling, not active pushing/walking) from their musher.
-Pedaling is similar to skateboarding but requires less balance as you have a sled to hold onto while you push.
-Think pushing/riding a shopping cart that is low to the ground and steering itself for the most part.
+Sometimes we will need to walk in deep snow to collect firewood, etc. The dog sled is never so heavy the dogs cannot pull it up a hill themselves, although they often appreciate and sometimes need a little help from their musher.

-Please follow the provided gear list closely.
-Arctic Dog Adventure Co. will provide you with a “sled bag,” a waterproof bag for your personal clothing & gear.
+Please follow the provided Packing List closely.
+Arctic Dog Adventure Co. will provide you with a water-resistant bag for your personal clothing & gear.
 If you would like to use your own bag, it must be a 45L Patagonia Black Hole bag or similar.
-While we can carry all gear needed ensure our comfort on the trail, we still need to be weight conscious.
+While we can carry all the gear needed to ensure our comfort on the trail, we still need to be weight conscious.
 Most of the space in your dog sled is reserved for communal gear and dog food.

 For most multi-day trips, we will have a full day of orientation at Arctic Dog Adventure Co.
 We will pick you up from your accommodations in Fairbanks and bring you to the kennel.
-We will go over gear, trip expectations, Leave No Trace camping practices, pack your “sled bags,” and take a short (~1 hour) mushing trip to practice sled handling skills and techniques.
+We will go over gear, trip expectations, Leave No Trace camping practices, pack your bags, and take a short (~1 hour) mushing trip to practice sled handling skills and techniques.
 We may pack up the truck before we go.
-Lunch and dinner will be served at the kennel before you are taken back to town to a hotel for one last shower and soft hotel bed before departure.
+Lunch and dinner will be served at the kennel and overnight lodging is provided.

 Food & Drink

 Expect zero cell reception on your trip.
-Your guide will carry a satellite communication device for safety/trip operations, not for your use to contact the outside world.
+Your guide will carry a satellite communication device for safety/trip operations, which is not used to contact the outside world.
 We recommend bringing a small journal to record your impressions of the day.
-We encourage you to tweet/gram your thoughts when you get back to town and please tag us! @arcticdogco
+We encourage you to tweet/gram your thoughts when you get back to town and please tag us! @arcticdogak

 Travel & Medical Insurance